forsaken-heart24/forsaken-heart24/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 &nbsp; I’m currently learning YAML alongside java
-- 🤔 &nbsp; Exploring new tech and developing development skills.
+- 🤔 &nbsp; Exploring new tech and developing skills.
 - 🎓 &nbsp; Studying Computer Science.
 - 💼 &nbsp; I'm a kid who goes to school.
 - ☕ &nbsp; A cup of coffie is enough for me to calm down.